imatheussm/vast-2021-tweets/README.md

 # Visual Analysis Science and Technology (VAST) 2021
 **Our take on the third mini-challenge.**

 A basic Python dashboard that allows a visual, interactive exploratory scrutiny of the microblog and call center messages under the third VAST 2021 mini-challenge (available at [@vast-challenge/2021-sample-data](https://github.com/vast-challenge/2021-sample-data/)).
 You can see this application working by clicking on the `MyBinder` button above.
+A `.html` version of the `.ipynb` notebook was also produced to make the visualization of this work more convenient.

 Team members: